 Echeveria affinis E. Walther

-Echeveria affinis is a low-growing perennial succulent that forms dramatic dense rosettes of fleshy pointed leaves.
-The rosettes grow up to 6 inches (15 cm) tall and about the same in diameter.
-Leaves are fleshy, brownish-olive, yellowish-green at the base, up to 2 inches (5 cm) long and up to 0.8 inches (2 cm) wide.
-The red star-shaped flowers sprout on a stem during the summer.
+Echeveria affinis is an attractive succulent that forms dramatic dense rosettes of fleshy pointed leaves.
+The rosettes grow up to 6 inches (15 cm) in diameter.
+Leaves are brownish-olive and yellowish-green at the base.
+They are up to 2 inches (5 cm) long and 0.8 inches (2 cm) wide.
+Flowers are bright red, star-shaped, and appear in clusters on upright stems during the summer.

 How to Grow and Care

-Most of the common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
+Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
-These dead leaves provide a haven for pests and Echeverias are susceptible to mealybugs.
-As with all succulents, careful watering habits and plenty of light will help ensure success.
+These dead leaves provide a haven for pests, and Echeverias are susceptible to mealybugs.
+Finally, as with all succulents, careful watering habits and plenty of light will help ensure success.